Home » Repurposed Furniture » Queen Anne Coffee Table | Three New Projects

 As an Amazon Associate, I earn from qualifying purchases.

 Here’s a reminder of the original thrift store coffee table with the busted top.
-I cut the table top in half to make the half table and I used part of one of those halves to make the small four legged side table.
+I cut the table top in half to make the half table, and I used part of one of those halves to make the small four-legged side table.

 queen anne coffee table base

-After using the table top, I was left with this base just hanging out in the woodshed waiting for it’s turn at a makeover.
+After using the table top, I was left with this base just hanging out in the woodshed waiting for its turn at a makeover.

 Paint Queen Anne Coffee Table Base